Josephine Baker: Early career

-Baker's consistent badgering of a show manager in her hometown led to her being recruited for the St. Louis Chorus vaudeville show.
-At the age of 13, she headed to New York City during the Harlem Renaissance, and performed at the Plantation Club, Florence Mills' old stomping ground.
-After several auditions, she secured a role in the chorus line of a touring production of the groundbreaking and hugely successful Broadway revue Shuffle Along, (1921) that helped bring to the public's attention Florence Mills, Paul Robeson, and Adelaide Hall.
+Baker's unrelenting badgering of a local show manager led to her recruitment for the St. Louis Chorus vaudeville act.
+At the age of 13, she headed to New York City during the Harlem Renaissance and performed at the Plantation Club, Florence Mills's old stomping ground.
+After several auditions, she secured a role in the chorus line of a touring production of the groundbreaking and hugely successful Broadway revue "Shuffle Along" (1921) that helped bring public attention to Florence Mills, Paul Robeson, and Adelaide Hall.

-In Shuffle Along, Josephine was a dancer positioned at the end of a chorus line.
-Fearing she might be overshadowed by the other dancers, Josephine used her position to introduce a hint of comedy into her routine, thereby making her stand out from the other dancers.
-Josephine first entered Shuffle Along in one of the U.S. touring companies (not on Broadway) as she was still underage at the time.
-Once she became of age, she was transferred to the Broadway production where she remained for several months up until the show ended in 1923.
-The next revue Josephine went into was The Chocolate Dandies, which opened on September 1, 1924.
-Again, Josephine was cast in the chorus line.
-The show ran for 96 performances and closed in November 1925.
+In "Shuffle Along", Baker was a dancer at the end of a chorus line.
+Fearing she might be overshadowed by the others, she used her position to ad-lib, introducing a hint of comedy into her routine, making her stand out from her fellow dancers, thus going off-script, yet engaging audiences.
+She began in "Shuffle Along" with one of the U.S. touring companies, but, once she came of age, she was transferred to the Broadway production, where she remained for several months, until the show closed, in 1923.
+Next, Baker was cast in "The Chocolate Dandies", a revue that opened on September 1, 1924.
+Again, she was relegated to the chorus line.
+The show ran for 96 performances, finally closing on November 22, 1924.